Director – Advocacy and Strategic Alliances

 Key Success Factors

-PhRMA seeks a compassionate, proactive, and action-oriented individual who is passionate about contributing to the health care challenges we face today.
-Key success factors for this role include being a team player and having a collaborative orientation.
-The preferred candidate will have strong problem- solving and leadership skills and be a flexible, detail-oriented, self-starter and exceptional communicator.
-Demonstrated consensus building, decision-making and interpersonal skills are essential.
-This is a highly visible, fast-paced position.
+PhRMA seeks a proactive, confident and action-oriented individual who is passionate about contributing to the health care challenges we face today.
+Key success factors for this role include a demonstrated ability to build and maintain relationships on an international level, tactics-based project management and organizational skills paired with careful research/analysis.
+Must have an appreciation and understanding of cultural history and norms, a high level of self-assurance, independence and a collegial/respectful approach.
 Accordingly, the successful candidate should be adaptable, able to reprioritize and shift gears quickly, comfortable in a high-pressure environment and be politically savvy, diplomatic, responsive, and mature.

-- Must be willing to travel 5% of time and be both responsive and available after hours and on weekends.
+- Ability to travel 15% of the time (both domestically and internationally) and be responsive/available after hours and on weekends.

 Who we are